sathi290/Library-Management-System-2.O/README.md

 <img width="395" height="195" alt="Library_01 png" src="https://github.com/user-attachments/assets/43f5cabd-9f9a-49dd-99f2-7cc332767f60"/>

-# Project Idea: "Library Management System"
+# Project: "Library Management System"
 This will be a Library Management System (LMS) where users can:
 - Add new books.
 - View a list of books.